Igor Nikonov: Biography

 Born July 20, 1964, in Tashkent, the Uzbek SSR in the family of the military serviceman.

 In 1966, the family moved to the city of Aleksandria, Kirovohrad region.

 In 1986, he graduated from the Leningrad Institute of Railway Transport Engineers.
 Specialty: civil engineer.
 According to the postgraduate work assignment was sent to "Kievmetrostroy", where being a student has entered the labor force as a shaftman.

 In the 1990s, worked in various gas projects.
 In particular, in the corporation "Republic".
 Served as a commercial director of "Intergas" company.

 Public activity

 On June 6, 2014, Igor Nikonov was appointed the head of the advisors group to the Kiev mayor Vitaliy Klychko.

 From July 22, 2014, to December 7, 2015, he is the first deputy of the KCSA head Vitaliy Klychko.
 He coordinated three areas: economy, finance and transport.

 Received on the hold position, salary was transferred to charity.

 On August 20, 2014, the Cabinet of Ministers awarded the third rank of a civil servant to him.

+Since September 2025 — Head of the Committee on Construction and Infrastructure at the Council of Entrepreneurs under the Office of the President of Ukraine.